amyworks/febe-css-reset/README.md

 # FeBe CSS Reset
+_A lightweight, stylish reset for rapid deploy_
+[See the demo in action][http://amy.works/febe-css-reset/demo]

 ## Why another reset?
 This is a fair question.
 There are a ton of resets out there.
 I think the gold standard has generally been Eric Meyer’s CSS Reset or Normalize.css.
 But these resets are bare bones and just make elements behave the same way.